segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/braze/index.md

 ---
-title: Braze
+title: Braze Source
 ---

-Braze is a marketing automation and customer engagement platform.
+[Braze](https://www.braze.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is a marketing automation and customer engagement platform.
 Growth, Engagement, and Marketing teams use Braze to build great long term relationships with their customers across key digital channels.

-Take your company’s marketing and customer engagement to the next level by adding Braze as a Segment Source, via Braze's Currents product.
-We’ll automatically collect marketing and analytics events, forward them to your destinations, and load them into your data warehouse.
+Take your company's marketing and customer engagement to the next level by adding Braze as a Segment Source, via Braze's Currents product.
+We'll automatically collect marketing and analytics events, forward them to your destinations, and load them into your data warehouse.

-In your favorite BI or analytics tool, you’ll be able to analyze your mobile, email, and web marketing campaign data in SQL or through drag-and-drop reports.
-You’ll be able to join your Braze data with the event data you’re already sending through Segment to analyze the impacts of your marketing and engagement programs.
+In your favorite BI or analytics tool, you'll be able to analyze your mobile, email, and web marketing campaign data in SQL or using drag-and-drop reports.
+You'll be able to join your Braze data with the event data you're already sending through Segment to analyze the impacts of your marketing and engagement programs.

+This is an [Event Cloud Source](https://segment.com/docs/sources/#event-cloud-sources) which can not only export data into your Segment warehouse, but can also federate the exported data into other enabled Segment Destinations.

+This source is maintained by Braze.
+For any issues with the source, you may [contact their team](https://www.braze.com/docs/support_contact/).

+This document was last updated on October 03, 2019.
+If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, please [let us know](https://segment.com/help/contact)!

+_**NOTE:** If you are interested in using Braze, please reach out to your Braze Customer Success Manager.
+Braze Currents is only available in select Braze packages and cannot be configured within Braze without assistance from their team._

 ## Getting Started

-1. From your workspace Overview page, click Add Source.
+1. From the Segment Sources page click **Add Source**.
-2. Choose Braze
+2. Search for "Braze" in the Sources Catalog and confirm by clicking "Connect".
+3. Give the Source a nickname and follow the setup steps to "Add Source".
-3. Give the Source a name.
-The name will be used to identify this source within your workspace.
-You can name it however you’d like, but we recommend sticking to something that reflects the Source itself, like Braze.
+   The nickname is used as a label for the source in your Segment interface, and Segment creates a related schema name.
+The schema name is the namespace you'll query against in a warehouse.
+The nickname can be anything, but we recommend sticking to something that reflects the source itself and distinguishes amongst your environments (for example, `Braze_Prod`, `Braze_Staging`, `Braze_Dev`).
-4. The next page "Overview" will surface your Segment write key for Braze.
+4. The next page "Overview" shows the Segment write key for Braze.
 Copy this write key.
-5. To finish the setup, you need to activate "Currents" in Braze which requires reaching out to Braze Support or your Customer Support Manager.
+5. To finish set up, contact Braze Support or your Customer Support Manager to activate "Currents" in Braze.
    Braze Currents is only available in select Braze packages and cannot be configured within Braze without assistance from your Braze Customer Success representative.

-Now when you go back to Segment, click into your Braze Source and you’ll be able to add Destinations where you want to receive your Braze data.
-Events will now be sent to your destinations and automatically loaded into any warehouses you have enabled.
+6. Go back to Segment, click into the Braze Source and you can add Destinations where you want to receive your Braze data.
+   Events are now sent to these destinations and automatically loaded into any warehouses you have enabled.

+## Components
+**Stream**
+Braze uses our stream Source component to send events to Segment.
+These events are then available in any Destination that accepts server-side events, including your data warehouse.

-## Braze Events
+## Events

 Below is a table of events that Braze sends to Segment.
-These are the events that will appear in your warehouse or your destinations, depending on what connections you enable in Segment:
+These events show up as tables in your Warehouse, and as regular events in your other Destinations.

 <table>
   <tr>